 Traditionally, \eqref{CKP} is modeled by introducing binary variables $y_{ij}$ for any $i \in M, j \in N_i$, and the complementarity constraints~\eqref{constraint: complementarity} are formulated by $x_{ij} \leq y_{ij}$ and $\sum_{j \in N_i} y_{ij} \leq 1$ for any $i \in M$.
-Then cutting-planes are added into this mixed-integer programming (MIP) formulation in order to obtain tighter relaxation.
-Note that all the cutting-planes that are added into such formulation are ``general purpose'', in the sense that their derivation does not take into consideration the structure of the specific problem at hand.
+Then, cutting-planes are added into this mixed-integer programming (MIP) formulation in order to obtain a tighter relaxation, specifically cutting-planes from the knapsack polytope, see, e.g., \cite{balas1975facets,MR4259102,del2022multi,padberg19801,weismantel19970}.
+Note that all cutting-planes that are added into such a formulation are ``general purpose'', in the sense that their derivation does not take into consideration the structure of the specific problem at hand.
 This approach naturally has several computational disadvantages, including the size increase of the problem and the loss of structure, see \cite{de2001branch,fischer.pfetsch:18}.
-For these reasons, De Farias et al.~\cite{de2002facets} conducted a polyhedral study for CKP in the space of the continuous variables.
-In particular, the authors presented two families of facet-defining inequalities called \emph{fundamental complementarity inequalities}, that can be derived by lifting \emph{cover inequalities} of CKP. \footnote{These are not the typical ``cover inequalities'' in $0-1$ programming} In a more recent paper, De Farias et al.~\cite{de2014branch} first generalized the two families of inequalities introduced in \cite{de2002facets}, and then numerically tested the performance of these inequalities by using them within a branch-and-cut algorithm.
+For these reasons, de Farias et al.~\cite{de2002facets} conducted a polyhedral study of CKP in the space of the continuous variables.
+In particular, the authors presented two families of facet-defining inequalities, called \emph{fundamental complementarity inequalities}, that can be derived by lifting \emph{cover inequalities} of CKP. \footnote{These are not the typical ``cover inequalities'' in 0-1 programming} In a more recent paper, de Farias et al.~\cite{de2014branch} first generalized the two families of inequalities introduced in \cite{de2002facets}, and then numerically tested the performance of these inequalities by using them within a branch-and-cut algorithm.
 Our paper is motivated by these papers of de~Farias et al.~\cite{de2002facets, de2014branch}.
-In particular, we further investigate the polyhedral study for CKP in the space of the original variables.
-We remark that, the idea of dispensing with the use of auxiliary binary variables to model complementarity constraints, and enforcing those constraints directly appears also in, e.g., \cite{beale1970special, beaumont1990algorithm, keha2006branch, de2013polyhedral}.
+In particular, we further investigate the polyhedral structure of CKP in the space of the original variables.
+We remark that, the idea of dispensing with the use of auxiliary binary variables to model complementarity constraints and enforcing those constraints directly appears in a number of papers, including \cite{beale1970special, beaumont1990algorithm, keha2006branch, de2013polyhedral}.